-The Hospital is funded primarily by the Province of Ontario in accordance with budget arrangements established by the Ministry of Health and Long-Term Care ("MOHLTC") and Champlain Local Health Integrated Network (LHIN).
+The Hospital is funded primarily by the Province of Ontario in accordance with budget arrangements established by the Ministry of Health and Long-Term Care ("MOHLTC") and Champlain Local Health Integrated Network ("LHIN").
 Operating grants are recorded as revenue in the period to which they relate.
 Grants approved but not received at the end of the year are accrued.
 Where a portion of a grant is related to a future period, it is deferred and recognized in that subsequent period.
+The final amount of operating revenue recorded cannot be confirmed until the MOHLTC has reviewed the Hospital's financial and statistical returns for the year.
+Any adjustments arising from the MOHLTC review are recorded in the period in which the adjustment is made.